BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

 The [core_users_list | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-users-list) endpoint locates the `akadmin` user by username, [core_users_set_password_create | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-users-set-password-create) assigns a new password, and [core_users_partial_update | authentik](https://docs.goauthentik.io/docs/developer-docs/api/reference/core-users-partial-update) deactivates the account:
 > [!NOTE]
 > 1. The endpoint for setting a user’s password follows the pattern `core/users/:id/set_password/` where `:id` is the user’s pk.
-> 2. The generated  password should be stored securely; it cannot be retrieved later. (although the account can be recovered)
+> 2. The generated password should be stored securely; it cannot be retrieved later. (although the account can be recovered).
 ```shell
 baseUrl="localhost:9000/api/v3/"
 endpoint="core/users/"